coverclock/com-diag-diminuto/README.md

 ## Real-Time

+* meter - measures a stream of events for peak and sustainable rates.
 * shaper - use the throttle feature to implement a bursty traffic shaper.
 * throttle - implement a traffic shaper for a traffic contract.